Pronouns in English Grammar: Types, Examples, and Rules

 Possessive Pronouns and Adjectives

-When you say, “This is my house,” here, “house” is a noun, but the pronoun ‘my’ is not replacing the noun.
+When you say, “This is my house,” here, “house” is a noun, but the pronoun ‘my’ does not replace the noun.
 Instead, it modifies the noun ‘house’ to give more information.
 So, the pronoun ‘my’ is an adjective here.

 Personal PronounPossessive AdjectivePossessive Pronoun